 A lot of the featured tracks in the avant-garde section capture remarkable moments I came across during an extensive search for radiophonic miniatures.
-With the ongoing series Fundstück (relic), results of this sonic archeology (which included the complete Ubuweb sound section) are broadcasted in the cultural magazine Kompressor on Deutschlandfunk-Kultur since 2015.
+With the ongoing series Fundstück (relic), results of this sonic archeology (which includes the complete Ubuweb sound section) are broadcasted in the cultural magazine Kompressor on Deutschlandfunk-Kultur since 2015.
 The episodes tell stories, take listeners on acoustic journeys, or document situations.
 They’re presenting works of sound art, field recordings, animal music, poetry, or something else.

 Paul Paulun, July 2021